Max-1234-hub/T2S-IR/README.md

 ## Details
 ### 1. Original data
 Two public datasets are used in this study, including horse-dataset and goat-dataset.
 1).
 The horse-dataset are collected from six horses and six activities are included.
-It is avaliable at https://doi.org/10.4121/uuid:2e08745c-4178-4183-8551-f248c992cb14.
+It is available at https://doi.org/10.4121/uuid:2e08745c-4178-4183-8551-f248c992cb14.
 The reference is (_Kamminga, J. W., Janßen, L. M., Meratnia, N., & Havinga, P. J. (2019).
 Horsing Around—A Dataset Comprising Horse Movement.
 Data, 4(4), 131._).
 2).
 The goat-dataset are collected from five goats and five activities are included.
-It is avaliable at https://easy.dans.knaw.nl/ui/datasets/id/easy-dataset:78937.
+It is available at https://easy.dans.knaw.nl/ui/datasets/id/easy-dataset:78937.
 The reference is (_Kamminga, J. W., Le, D. V., Meijers, J. P., Bisby, H., Meratnia, N., & Havinga, P. J. (2018).
 Robust sensor-orientation-independent feature selection for animal activity recognition on collar tags.
 Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies, 2(1), 1-27._).

 ### 2. Processed data